My experience volunteering in Ecuador

 The second day, I went with Kirsten and the manager of the Hosteria to Oyacachi, which is a indigenious village on the border of the Amazone and the Andes.
 We drove through an amazing national park to find fantastic, relaxing hot springs.
 We took our chance: for only 5 dollars we rented a bathing suit and got entrance to the hot springs!

-This sounds all very fantastic, however the first week was not that easy as it sounds, apart from Canada, I have never been outside Europe and the fact that most people don´t speak English, made it hard for me to communicate and feel home.
-Also the altitude (3000 meters) took a lot of energy from my body.
-My body and my mind needed some time to adjust to the Ecuadorian life, which is ofcourse very normal.
+This sounds all very fantastic, however, the first week was not as easy as it sounds, apart from Canada, I have never been outside Europe and the fact that most people don´t speak English, made it hard for me to communicate and feel at home.
+Also, the altitude (3000 meters) took a lot of energy from my body.
+My body and my mind needed some time to adjust to Ecuadorian life, which is of course very normal.

 Now I am here for almost two weeks and I love it!
 Communicating with all the people here is still hard for me, but I am learning!
-The different guests from all over the world make it such an interesting time here and above all, I am learning a lot about the Dutch culture: the Dutch people are for instance very direct, considered quite distant and maybe a bit rude which I never really realised until I was here.
+The different guests from all over the world make it such an interesting time here and above all, I am learning a lot about the Dutch culture: the Dutch people are for instance straightforward, considered quite distant, and maybe a bit rude which I never really realized until I was here.

-In these two weeks I did several horsetours and I went with one moutainbike–downhill tour from the vulcano with also was really cool!
+In these two weeks, I did several horse tours and I went with one mountain bike–a downhill tour from the Vulcano which also was really cool!

-We have lot of guests staying at the hosteria who will climb the vulcano which is pretty hardcore!
+We have a lot of guests staying at the hosteria who will climb the volcano which is pretty hardcore!
 At this moment, I am fit enough to do this but maybe at the end of my stay here, I can try!
 Who knows!

 Elke’s second blog